A Passover Relationship between Events in the Life and

 E—Psalm No feeble one among them

-A—Mary able to leave in haste and travel
+A—Mary was able to leave in haste and travel

 W—Disciples all able to travel